karanthpallavi/DIGIT-RUBBER/docs/contributing.md

-# How to contribute to DIGIT-RUBBER
+# How to contribute to DIGITRUBBER